blockchainapis/docs/docs/tutorial/getting-started/getting-started.md

 The id of the blockchain from which we are willing to get the price.
 Here we have put `ethereum` because we want the price of selling 1 ETH for USDC on the `ethereum` blockchain.

-If you want to get the list of the available blockchains you can follow this tutorial: [Get Supported Blockchains](/docs/tutorial/getting-started/get-supported-blockchains)
+Follow this tutorial to get the list of available blockchains: [Get Supported Blockchains](/docs/tutorial/getting-started/get-supported-blockchains)

 #### tokenIn